flyteorg/flyte/rsts/community/contribute.rst

    # Step2: Export Flytectl path based on the previous log "flyteorg/flytectl info installed ./bin/flytectl"
    export PATH=$PATH:/home/ubuntu/bin # replace with your path

-**2. Build a k3s cluster that runs Minio and Postgres pods.**
+**2. Build a k3s cluster that runs Minio and Postgres Pods.**

-| `minio <https://min.io/>`__ is an S3-compatible object store that will
-  be used later to store task output, input, etc.
+| `Minio <https://min.io/>`__ is an S3-compatible object store that will be used later to store task output, input, etc.
-| `postgres <https://www.postgresql.org/>`__ is an open-source
-  object-relational database that will later be used by flyteadmin to store all Flyte information.
+| `Postgres <https://www.postgresql.org/>`__ is an open-source object-relational database that will later be used by flyteadmin/DataCatalog to
+  store all Flyte information.

 .. code:: shell